se-edu/se-book/gitAndGithub/commit/text.md

    <box type="tip" seamless>

     **You can decide what to stage and what to leave unstaged.** When staging changes to commit, you can leave some files unstaged, if you wish to not include them in the next commit.
-In fact, Git even allows some changes in a file to be staged, while others changes in the same file to be unstaged.
+In fact, Git even allows some changes in a file to be staged, while other changes in the same file to be unstaged.
 This flexibility is particularly useful when you want to put all related changes into a commit while leaving out unrelated changes.
    </box>

 **6. See the revision graph:**  Note how commits form a path-like structure aka the _revision tree/graph_.
 In the revision graph, each commit is shown as linked to its 'parent' commit (i.e., the commit before it).